trigger-segfault/TriggersNotepad/Readme.md

 # TriggersNotepad
 My take on a minimal (yet bulky) replacement for Windows Notepad.
 Trigger's Notepad improves most of the broken features in Windows Notepad and also adds plenty of new and useful features.
 This tool is not designed to replace programs with syntax highlighting like Notepad++.
-Its main goal is to be a basic text editor designed for one-window-per-file.
+Its main goal is to be a basic text editor designed with one-window-per-file.

 ## Pros and Cons
 There are some tradeoffs to using Trigger's PC so keep that in mind when deciding if you'd like to use it.